wehlutyk/thesis/content/3-gistr-4-results.md

 \begin{algorithm}
 \caption{An implementation of the deep alignment extension for detecting exchanges in NW alignments.
-Note that this implementation is grossly inefficient, but presentationally clearer than the implementation we made.
+Note that this implementation is inefficient but presentationally clearer than the implementation we made.
 }
 \label{alg:deep-alignment}
 \begin{algorithmic}